-- liaise with and manage referrals to relevant agencies such as the relevant Local Authority Children's Services, the LADO, the Channel Panel, the Police and the Disclosure and Barring Service (DBS); - keep the head teacher and the local governing body informed of on-going safeguarding and child protection issues and enquiries; - provide advice and guidance for staff on safeguarding and child protection issues and making referrals; - ensure the local safeguarding and child protection procedures are up to date and consistent with Local Safeguarding Children Board policies and that local procedures are reviewed annually; - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them; - attend regular training (in line with BCSSP requirements), including Prevent awareness training, Child Protection Forums meetings hosted by the relevant Local Authority in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices; - provide regular updates received from the relevant Local Authority and BCSSP to all staff members and governors on any changes in safeguarding or child protection legislation; - have an awareness of those children who may be in need, young carers and children who have special educational needs / disabilities and liaise with the SENDCO when considering any safeguarding action for a child with special needs; - liaise with the designated teacher for LAC/Post LAC whenever there are safeguarding concerns relating to a looked after child or previously looked after child; - oversee child protection systems within the school, including the management of records, standards of recording concerns and referral processes; - provide a link between the school and other agencies, particularly the relevant Local Authority Children's Services and the relevant Local Authority Local Safeguarding Children Board; - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 3 years and receive regular updates (eg: via email, e-bulletins and staff meetings) as required, but at least annually; - ensure parents are fully aware of the Trust policies and procedures and that they are kept informed and involved; and - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support to the child on transfer.
+- liaise with and manage referrals to relevant agencies such as the relevant Local Authority Children's Services, the LADO, the Channel Panel, the Police and the Disclosure and Barring Service (DBS); - keep the head teacher and the local governing body informed of on-going safeguarding and child protection issues and enquiries; - provide advice and guidance for staff on safeguarding and child protection issues and making referrals; - ensure the local safeguarding and child protection procedures are up to date and consistent with Local Safeguarding Children Board policies and that local procedures are reviewed annually; - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them; - attend regular training (in line with BCSSP requirements), including Prevent awareness training, Child Protection Forums meetings hosted by the relevant Local Authority in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices; - provide regular updates received from the relevant Local Authority and BCSSP to all staff members and governors on any changes in safeguarding or child protection legislation; - have an awareness of those children who may be in need, young carers and children who have special educational needs / disabilities and liaise with the SENDCO when considering any safeguarding action for a child with special needs;

-- have a good awareness of pupils who need a social worker and may be at greater risk of harm and liaise with social workers regarding individuals when concerns arise. - liaise with pastoral staff and external agencies to provide mental health support to pupils to those identified as needing intervention. - hold and use information from Local Authorities so that decisions can be made in the best interest of the child's safety, welfare and educational outcomes.
-This should be considered as a matter of routine.
+- liaise with the designated teacher for LAC/Post LAC whenever there are safeguarding concerns relating to a looked after child or previously looked after child; - oversee child protection systems within the school, including the management of records, standards of recording concerns and referral processes; - provide a link between the school and other agencies, particularly the relevant Local Authority Children's Services and the relevant Local Authority Local Safeguarding Children Board; - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 3 years and receive regular updates (eg: via email, e-bulletins and staff meetings) as required, but at least annually; - ensure parents are fully aware of the Trust policies and procedures and that they are kept informed and involved; and - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support to the child on transfer (in line with Trust retention of records policy). - have a good awareness of pupils who need a social worker and may be at greater risk of harm and liaise with social workers regarding individuals when concerns arise. - liaise with pastoral staff and external agencies to provide mental health support to pupils to those identified as needing intervention. - hold and use information from Local Authorities so that decisions can be made in the best interest of the child's safety, welfare and educational outcomes.
+This should be considered as a matter of routine. - Encouraging staff to have a 'professional curiosity' where children may not be ready to disclose abuse, exploitation or neglect.